Triceratops, or “three-horned face,” was an enormous herbivore that lived during the Late Cretaceous Period, and died out 65 million years ago.

 What Dinosaurs Lived at the Same Time?

 In addition to Tyrannosaurus, Triceratops shared his prehistoric world with the club-tailed Ankylosaurus, the duck-billed plant-eaters Corythosaurs, and Parasaurolophus, and the carnivores Deinonychus and Albertosaurus.
-Some evidence suggests that Triceratops have may travel in herds, like cattle, which may have afforded some protection against predators, who would have had difficulty penetrating a phalanx of sharp horns and bony rills, if indeed such defensive organization was possible in creatures with such small brains.
+Some evidence suggests that Triceratops have may traveled in herds, like cattle, which may have afforded some protection against predators, who would have had difficulty penetrating a phalanx of sharp horns and bony rills if indeed such defensive organization was possible in creatures with such small brains.
 Whatever Triceratops’ defense tactics were and despite the formidable natural arsenal which he possessed, he lost on occasion, evidenced by Tyrannosaurus teeth marks on fossilized Triceratops bones.
 More subtle threats to Triceratops included small, wily predators who snatched eggs from nests.

 Triceratops Speed